 Having to make packed lunches can really be a time drain – especially on top of everything else we have to do as allergy parents.
 Here are a few tips I’ve learnt over the years which speed up the process:

 - Keep a freezer stash of lunch box friendly food; things you can simply get out of the freezer in the evening which will be defrosted & ready to go the next day.
-Pinwheels, sweet potato biscuits and vegan courgette muffins all work well for this.
+Pinwheels, oat cookies, sweet potato breadsticks and vegan courgette muffins all work well for this.
 You can even freeze sandwiches!

 - Slice up a load of veggies at the start of the week e.g. carrots, cucumbers and peppers.
 Then just take out daily portions as needed.